ecow/liroma/README.md

 ## Abstract
-This project aims to utilize audio signal spatialization technologies, convolution, and auralization to create a personal immersive listening room.
+This project aims to utilize audio signal spatialization technologies, convolution, and auralization to create a personal, software configurable, immersive listening room.

-The designed system intends to reproduce the desired environment and timbre from any digital audio source, regardless of its encoding, format, resolution, or the number of its channels.
+The designed system intends to reproduce the desired sound, environment, and timbre from any digital audio source, regardless of its encoding, format, resolution, or number of channels.

 ## Rationale